nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 ### What is the testing pyramid?

 The testing pyramid is a concept originally described by Mike Cohn in his book _Succeeding with Agile_.
-Today there are many forms of it.
+Today there are many forms of the testing pyramid.
 The traditional pyramid consists of three tiers: UI (at the top), Service/API (in the middle) and Unit (at the bottom).
 The idea being that the majority of your tests are unit tests and your UI test suites being the smallest.

 There have been other versions of the testing pyramid.
 I look at at tests in three forms: 1) unit 2) integration and 3) system and not necessarily as a traditional pyramid.
 But as composible and moldable blocks.
 Sometimes more unit tests aren't a good thing.